Music Director Orquesta Sinfónica de Chile

 In February 1999 Mr. Grin made a very successful debut with the Los Angeles Philharmonic on short notice, replacing Franz Welser-Möst, and was immediately re-engaged for concerts at the Hollywood Bowl in the summer of 2000.
 Additional North American engagements have included the National Symphony as well as the Houston, San Diego and Vancouver Symphonies to name a few.

-Recent and upcoming engagements include the Symphony Orchestra of Chile, Cincinnati Symphony, Kuoppio Symphony, Belgrade Philharmonic, Nürnberg Philharmonic, Tenerife Symphony Orchestra, Kiel Philharmonic, and return performances with the Gran Canaria Philharmonic.
+Recent and upcoming engagements include the Cincinnati Symphony, Kuoppio Symphony, Belgrade Philharmonic, Nürnberg Philharmonic, Tenerife Symphony Orchestra, Kiel Philharmonic, concerts at the Enescu Music Festival in Bucharest with Misha Maisky, and return performances with the Gran Canaria Philharmonic.
 Dedicated to working with young artists, Mr. Grin also joins Maestro Neeme Järvi in giving conducting master classes at the Neeme Järvi Summer Academy.
 Additionally, he has worked with the Colburn Conservatory Orchestra.

 Mr. Grin's recordings with the Berlin Radio Orchestra and the Tampere Philharmonic Orchestra include music of Prokofiev, Tchaikovsky, Shostakovich and Mellartin.
 His recordings of the complete symphonies of Finnish composer Erkki Mellartin with the Tampere Philharmonic Orchestra have won wide recognition, including a five-star rating for the Symphonies Nos.
 2 & 4 by the BBC Music Magazine.
 The volume consisting of Symphonies Nos.
 1 & 3 was named the 1995 "Record of the Year" by the Finnish Broadcasting Corporation.